adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+No current issues.

+### Recent Issues

 #### 4 March 2019: Cirrus issues ####

-Our team are currently investigating an issue with Cirrus.
-Jobs requesting non-exclusive access to nodes seemed to be going into a held state.
-We have taken the affected nodes off-line and are rebooting them and will then bring them back into service.
-Other nodes are unaffected so queued jobs are continuing to run successfully on these nodes.
+An issue led to jobs requesting non-exclusive access to nodes going into a held state.
+The affected nodes were taken off-line and rebooted and then brought back into service.
-We apologise for any inconvenience.
-We will provide a further update once all are fully restored.
+We apologise for any inconvenience caused.

-### Recent Issues

-#### 25 January 2019: Cirrus interconnect issues ####

-The system is now available to users following the recent Infiniband interconnect issues and users should be able to submit jobs as normal.
-However, the systems team and vendor engineers are continuing investigations into the cause of the issues with the interconnect.
-As the underlying cause of the issues has not been determined, users should be aware that the system is running "at risk".

-Please let [the helpdesk](../support/) know if you experience any issues with your jobs.
-As usual, we will refund the resources for any jobs that are affected by issues with the Cirrus hardware.

-#### 24 January 2019: Cirrus interconnect issues

-We are currently seeing issues with the Infiniband interconnect that can cause user jobs to fail.
-The queues are disabled while we work on this issue to prevent jobs from failing and wasting resources.
-The login nodes and Data Services Node (DSN) remain available so that users can continue to access their data.

-Apologies for any ongoing inconvenience.
 Please let the [the helpdesk](../support/) know if you have any questions or experience any other issues.

 ## Service Calendar and Maintenance